mparticle-integrations/mparticle-apple-integration-clevertap/README.md

     ```
     github "mparticle-integrations/mparticle-apple-integration-clevertap" ~> 7.0
     ```

+    OR

+    ```
+    Open your project and navigate to the project's settings.
+Select the tab named Swift Packages and click on the add button (+) at the bottom left. then, enter the URL of CleverTap Kit GitHub repository - https://github.com/mparticle-integrations/mparticle-apple-integration-clevertap and click Next.
+    ```

 2. Follow the mParticle iOS SDK [quick-start](https://github.com/mParticle/mparticle-apple-sdk), then rebuild and launch your app, and verify that you see `"Included kits: { CleverTap }"` in your Xcode console